 Everything else you do in your pitch deck relies on these 2 principles.
 And it may very well be true that your product is prettier, wittier, or dreamier than the rest, but laying the foundation of understanding and trust will let you build up to those higher levels.

-In practice, there are 10 slides almost all investors expect to see to trust you and gain an understanding of what you do.
+We have an entire article about it, but in short, there are 10 slides almost all investors expect to see to trust you and gain an understanding of what you do.
 And then, and only then, will they grant you their funding and give you their time.
 Let’s go over these slides one by one.

 Don’t judge a book by its cover is a wonderful moral to teach your kids.
 But your kids aren’t seeking funding for their business and you are.
 Your pitch deck is your cover by which your business is going to be judged.

 According to our data, it takes people only 10 seconds to decide if you’re interested in reading your deck.
 So, you should start with a strong hook that gets your viewers’ attention and gives them a good reason to continue reading.

 The best way to turn those 10 seconds into a few minutes is to use a captivating one-liner or a mission statement.

 After that, you should provide a brief overview of your product or service in simple, easily understandable terms.

 Think of it as a family dinner conversation.
 You’re sitting down at a table, about to dig into another slice of pie, when a relative asks the question we’ve all grown to hate:

 “So, what is it that you do again?”